 In the postcolonial period Sri Lankan Muslims have carved out their identities in a manner that distinguishes them from other ethnic groups (McGilvray and Raheem 2007; Thiranagama 2011).
 Muslims do not define their ethnic identities on the basis of language.
-Yet, they are part of a national education system that conflates ethnicity, mother tongue, and language medium.
-In practice, Girls' College Tamil-medium Muslim teachers used concepts of language medium and mother tongue as ideological frameworks with which to respond to the non-Muslims' critiques of their speech, as well as substantiate their separate ethno-religious identities.
-Muslim students' lack of fit with the ethnolinguistic affiliations presupposed by the school and its language medium choices enabled them to be particularly open to Englishmedium education.

-Sri Lankan Muslims' varying access to English does not contradict their attempts to ground their ethno-religious identities in their language-medium choices and linguistic practices.
+Yet, they are part of a national education system that conflates language (mother tongue), medium, and ethnicity.
+In practice, Girls' College Tamil-medium Muslim teachers asserted their sociolinguistic proclivities to substantiate their separate ethno-religious identity.
+Muslim students' lack of fit with the ethnolinguistic models presupposed by the school and its medium choices allowed them to be open to Englishmedium education.
+Sri Lankan Muslims' varying access to English as related to social class does not necessarily contradict their attempts to ground their ethno-religious identities in their sociolinguistic proclivities.
 Rather, it reveals that the relationships between language and social life are more intricate than can be encompassed by available narratives.
 Today, Sri Lankan Muslims increasingly situate themselves in relation to the pan-Islamic world (McGilvray and Raheem 2007; Nuhman 2007), as well as elite and professional networks where English proficiency is paramount.
-While English has long been offered as a subject, the recent introduction of bilingual streams underscores how the English language continues to be a crucial vector of social distinction for Muslims as well as for all Sri Lankans.
-13

-Arabic, like English, is locally and globally relevant for the Girls' College Muslim youth.
-However, the students' relative knowledge of liturgical Arabic was not as significant as a vector of social distinction.
+While English has long been offered as a subject, the recent introduction of English bilingual streams underscores how the English language continues to be an important mode of social distinction for Muslims as well as for all Sri Lankans.
+Arabic, like English, is also locally and globally relevant for the Girls' College Muslim youth, but the students did not differentiate themselves in relation to their relative knowledge of liturgical Arabic.

 In postcolonial nation-states, English holds power in part because of its role as an international language.
 However, as Higgins (2009) also observes in reference to East Africa, in Sri Lanka it would be inaccurate to conceive of Sinhala and Tamil as local and English as global.
-Though some Girls' College students' English proficiencies are rooted in their access to global networks (e.g., for Muslim girls whose fathers are international gem traders), their English skills were locally highly relevant in their association with middle class status and prestige.
+Though some Girls' College students' English proficiencies are rooted in their access to global networks (e.g., for Muslim girls whose fathers are international gem traders), their English skills were locally highly relevant in their association with middle-class status and prestige.

-As this article has shown, students' and teachers' orientations to English both complicate existing narratives of language and ethno-religious identity and mediate everyday social relations.
-Unless there is a radical change in the structure of the national educational system, the majority of Sri Lankan students will continue to study in Sinhala or Tamil mediums as was prescribed in the mid-twentieth century.
+Unless there is a radical change in the structure of the national education system, the majority of Sri Lankan students will continue to study in Sinhala or Tamil mediums as was prescribed in the mid-twentieth century.
 However, with the spread of globalization, relative English proficiencies are quickly becoming more crucial to the way individuals differentiate themselves in local and global spheres of practice.
-As more government schools offer bilingual streams and international schools increase in number, teachers and students will develop new and innovative ways to define themselves in relation to the Sinhala, Tamil, and English.
+As more government schools offer bilingual streams and international schools increase in number, teachers and students will develop new and innovative ways to define themselves in relation to Sinhala, Tamil, and English.
 Relative English proficiency will continue to be an important aspect of social distinction both within and between ethnic groups.
-The case of Sri Lankan Muslims demonstrates the extreme complexity of carving out postcolonial identities in relation to multiple communicative codes when the global is embedded in and informs the local.
+The case of Sri Lankan Muslims demonstrates the extreme complexity of carving out postcolonial identities in relation to multiple languages when the global is embedded in and informs the local.